 Corporate Manager

-The Director Practice, Policy and Member Services is the Association’s primary contact with and resource to staff, members, volunteers and the public in the areas of practice and policy related to physiotherapy in Ontario.
+The Director Practice & Policy is the Association’s primary contact with and resource to staff, members, volunteers and the public in the areas of practice and policy related to physiotherapy in Ontario.
 She manages activities regarding member service offerings, professional practice issues and resources, advocacy projects, and the building of strategic partnerships.
-Contact: ahondronicols@opa.on.ca Ext.
+Contact: estevenson@opa.on.ca Ext.
 232

 Project Manager, Practice and Policy